A 1960s room goes bad when everything shouts.

 Materials Give the Room Its Weight

-Wood case goods, brick fireplaces, stone floors, vinyl tile, ceramic lamps, grasscloth, woven shades, textured upholstery, chrome legs, brass hardware, laminate counters, and glass tables all show up in different versions of the decade.
+1960s interiors were never only about color — they had texture.
+Wood case goods, brick fireplaces, stone floors, vinyl tile, ceramic lamps, grasscloth, woven shades, textured upholstery, chrome legs, brass hardware, laminate counters, glass tables, all of it in different corners of the decade.

 The Part That Makes 60s Decor Look Fake

-A tiny orange chair in a large room.
+More often than not, the fake look is a scale problem, not a color problem.
+A tiny orange chair lost in a large room.
 A too-small rug floating under a big sofa.
 A pendant hung too high.
-A console table that looks like a prop.
-A wallpaper pattern that ignores the door trim, window height, or ceiling line.
+A console that looks like a stage prop.
+Wallpaper that ignores the door trim, the window height, the ceiling line.
+Every piece can be authentically 1960s and the room still reads staged.

 Why Some 1960s Rooms Stay in Memory